liambsulliva/switch-react-menu/README.md

 # Switch React Menu

 A minimalist home menu for the Nintendo Switch, built with React.
-This project demonstrates how to create a custom home menu interface using React and react-tela, rendering React components directly to a canvas instead of the DOM.
+This project relies on react-tela, which allows React components to be mounted to a `<canvas>` element instead of a DOM.
+This allows the nx.js runtime to natively render the components to the screen.

 ## Features